zhaowenlan1779/threeSD/README.md

 1. Copy the gm9 script (`threeSDumper.gm9`) in `dist` to the `gm9/scripts` folder on your SD card.
 1. Launch GodMode9 on your 3DS (you will need to hold a button corresponding to your `firm` file's name, or hold `START` to enter the chainloader menu).
 Press the `Home` button to bring up GodMode9's `HOME Menu`.
 Use the d-pad and the `A` button to select `Scripts...`.
 1. Use the d-pad and the `A` button to select `threeSDumper`.
 You will be prompted with a question "Execute threeSD Dumper?".
 Press `A` to confirm.
-1. After a moment or two you will see the message "Successfully dumped necessary files for threeSD."
+1. After a few seconds, you will see the message "Successfully dumped necessary files for threeSD."
 Your 3DS SD card is now prepared for use with threeSD and Citra.
 Press `A` to exit the script.
 1. Power off your 3DS with `R+START`.
 Remove the SD card from your 3DS and insert it into your PC (with a card reader).

 ### On your PC